-If you're shopping for the best 85-inch TVs, you already know that nothing makes an impression quite like a really big TV.
-Whether it's for watching the big game or getting your movie experience to feel more like being in the theater, an 85-inch TV will blow you away — if you pick the right one.
+The best 85-inch TVs prove what you probably already think – that nothing makes an impression quite like a really big TV.
+Whether it's for enjoying the big game, getting huge with the latest game console, or just enjoying a cinematic experience in your home theater, the sheer size of an 85-inch 4K smart TV will let you get the most immersive viewing experience.
+An 85-inch TV will blow you away – if you pick the right one.

-While not as common as 65-inch or 75-inch TVs, the best 85-inch TVs tend to come with flagship features to match any of the best 4K TVs, such as high-dynamic range (HDR) for great contrast and color and 120Hz refresh rates for crisp motion.
+While not as common as 65-inch or 75-inch TVs, the best TV brands all offer 85-inch TVs with flagship features to match any of the best 4K TVs, such as high-dynamic range (HDR) for great contrast and color and 120Hz refresh rates for crisp motion.
 They all include smart platforms, with apps for your favorite streaming services so you don’t need a separate streaming device.
 And while 85-inch TVs tend to be more expensive than their smaller siblings, you can sometimes find a great deal to make it worth it.

 - If size doesn't matter, check out the best TVs of the year